friendlyman23/AIFConverter/README.md

 dump the corresponding .wav file in that same directory.
 Otherwise, use by placing the .aif file you wish to convert in the same directory as win32_converter.exe, then passing the filename to the executable as an argument on the command line.

+Build.bat will build from source, but requires your terminal to be configured to run the MSVC compiler.